 Try to plan your trip to Kochi to take in the town's Sunday Market, held from early in the morning to around 5pm.
 The market consists of a row of stalls selling local food and crafts and is on Otesuji dori leading to the castle.
 The nearest street car stop is Hasuikemachi dori.
 There is a smaller Saturday market just outside the main entrance to Kochi Castle and indeed there's a small street market happening every day of the week somewhere in Kochi, except on Monday.

-Other places of interest in Kochi town include two museums east of Hariyama-bashi, the Yokoyama Ryuichi Memorial Manga Museum (Tel: 088 883 5029) which presents the life and work of the local manga artist Yokoyama Ryuichi (1909-2001) who revolutionized manga in Tokyo in the 1930s.
+Other places of interest in Kochi town include two museums east of Harimaya-bashi, the Yokoyama Ryuichi Memorial Manga Museum (Tel: 088 883 5029) which presents the life and work of the local manga artist Yokoyama Ryuichi (1909-2001) who revolutionized manga in Tokyo in the 1930's.
 Yokoyama's most famous character Fuku-chan is prominent throughout the exhibits.
-Further east is the Kochi Prefectural Museum of Art (Tel: 088 866 8000), a modern building exhibiting both modern Japanese and western art with Japan's largest collection of paintings by Marc Chagall.
+Further east is the Museum of Art Kochi (Tel: 088 866 8000), a modern building, supported by Kochi Prefecture, exhibiting both modern Japanese and western art with Japan's largest collection of paintings by Marc Chagall.

-West of Hariyama-bashi near Kami-machi tram stop is a new Sakamoto Ryoma Memorial Hall (Tel: 088 820 1115; admission 300 yen) dedicated to Kochi's most famous son.
+West of Harimaya-bashi near Kami-machi tram stop is the new Kochi Municipal Ryoma's Birthplace Memorial Museum (Tel: 088 820 1115; admission 300 yen) dedicated to Kochi's most famous son.

-Around two kilometers south of downtown Kochi on a hill overlooking the harbor is Godaisan Koen.
-The hilltop park contains the lovely Chikurinji Temple (Tel: 088 882 3085), number 31 of the 88 Sacred Temples of Shikoku, with an impressive pagoda and fine garden.
-Virtually adjacent is the interesting Koichi Prefecture Makino Botanical Garden (Tel: 088 882 2601; admission 500 yen), which honors the remarkable achievements of the locally-born botanist Tomitaro Makino (1862-1957), who did much to popularize the study of plants in Japan, named over 1500 species and is the author of the classic Illustrated Flora of Japan. besides the delightful grounds, the modern Makino Museum of Plants & People Exhibition Hall recreates the great man's life and influence on Japanese botany.
+Around two kilometers south of downtown Kochi on a hill overlooking the harbor is Godaisan Koen park.
+This hilltop park contains the lovely Chikurinji Temple (Tel: 088 882 3085), number 31 of the 88 Sacred Temples of Shikoku, with an impressive pagoda and fine garden.
+Almost next door is the interesting Kochi Prefecture Makino Botanical Garden (Tel: 088 882 2601; admission 500 yen), which honors the remarkable achievements of the locally-born botanist Tomitaro Makino (1862-1957), who did much to popularize the study of plants in Japan, named over 1500 species and is the author of the classic Illustrated Flora of Japan.
+Besides the delightful grounds, the modern Makino Museum of Plants & People Exhibition Hall recreates the great man's life and influence on Japanese botany.

 Getting Around Kochi City

-It is fairly easy to get around central Kochi on foot or by the atmospheric street car system which has trams from all over the world including Germany, Norway and Portugal.
+It is fairly easy to get around central Kochi on foot or by the distinctive street car system which features trams from all over the world including Germany, Norway and Portugal.
 Take a local bus departing from outside JR Kochi Station for Katsurahama.
 The Yosakoi Gururin Bus circles the downtown area from the station and costs 100 yen per journey.
-On weekends and national holidays, the MY Yu Bus card for 700 yen allows you to jump on and off a loop bus from the station passing Godaisan, Chikurinji, the Sakamoto Ryoma Memorial Museum and Katsurahama.
+On weekends and national holidays, the MY Yu Bus card for 1,000 yen for 1 day (1,600 yen for 2 days) allows you to jump on and off a loop bus from the station passing Godaisan, Chikurinji, the Sakamoto Ryoma Memorial Museum and Katsurahama.

-The helpful Tourist Information Center (Tel: 088 882 7777) is inside JR Kochi Station to your left from the south entrance and can arrange bicycle rental.
-Kochi International Association, to the south of the castle has more tourist information, a small library of English books, newspapers and internet access.
-(Tel: 088 875 0022; Mon-Sat 8.30am-5.30pm)
+The helpful Tourist Information Center (Tel: 088 882 7777) is outside JR Kochi Station to your left from the south entrance and can arrange bicycle rental.
+Kochi International Association (Tel: 088 875 0022; Mon-Sat 8.30am-5.30pm), to the south of the castle has more tourist information, a small library of English books, newspapers and internet access.

 Kochi is known for its excellent food including local tuna fish and healthy vegetables grown in the surrounding countryside.
-Local products of note include the citrus fruits, the yuzu and the grapefruit-size buntan and mini-tomatoes.
+Local products of note include citrus fruits: the yuzu, and the grapefruit-size buntan, and mini-tomatoes.
 Kochi's many covered arcades such as Ohashi dori and Obiyamachi have a number of good restaurants, bars and izakaya, including Spanish, Indian and Italian eateries and an Irish-style pub.
 For cheaper fare try the lively, indoor Hirome Market near the castle.

 Kochi has accommodation options for all budgets.
 The 7 Days Hotel and 7 Days Hotel Plus both offer bicycle rentals and affordable rooms.
 Choose from a range of hotels and ryokan in Kochi including the Ryokan Rinsui, the good value Richmond Hotel and the 4-star luxury of the Tosa Gyoen Hotel.

 Kochi Ryoma Airport (Tel: 088 863 2906) is 10km east of the city with hourly buses to and from Kochi Station (35-40 mins).
+The airport bus from Kochi Ryoma Airport leaves from Platform 1 just outside the airport building.
+The airport bus from Kochi Station leaves from Platform 6 of the bus terminal outside, and to the right of, the North Exit.
 A taxi costs around 4000 yen.
 There are daily flights to Tokyo, Nagoya, Osaka (KIX and Osaka Itami Airport), Fukuoka and Naha.

 Kochi ferry port no longer has sailings to Osaka and Kawasaki, services were discontinued back in 2005.